 Most of us utilize metrics in one form or another.
 For better or for worse — they often become the focus of our day-to-day behavior.
 Monitoring metrics can be vital.
-However, when metrics begin to conflict with core values and long-term sustainability, it’s time to take a second look.
+However, when metrics begin to conflict with core values and run counter to long-term sustainability, it is time to take a second look.

-Unfortunately, metrics can develop a “darker side” that can spell trouble for your organization or team.
+In some cases, chosen metrics can develop a “darker side” that can spell trouble for your organization.
 As reflected in this post at HBR, “…the wrong performance metrics will undermine good intentions every time.”
 In that regard, consider how your team utilizes them.
 Do the metrics you monitor offer the information your team requires to move forward?
 Are they pulling their weight?

-Metrics should reflect key facets of performance, while supporting both mission and vision.
-However, they can fail to help us identify developing issues.
-Recently, I spent time with an organization that was grappling with metrics that did not offer a complete vantage point to help them evolve and gain market share.
+On a very basic level, metrics should reflect key facets of performance, while supporting both mission and vision.
+However, they can fail to help identify developing issues.
+Let me offer an example.
+Recently, I spent time with an organization that was grappling with metrics that did not offer a complete information to help them evolve and gain market share.
 While they kept a close on eye on sales data and leads funneling into their system, there were relevant performance criteria not captured in monitored metrics.
-(Here, late project changes occurring months after the original contract.)
-When they pulled back “the curtain” of sales performance, it was clear that this information had not been actively acknowledged.
+(Here, late project changes occurred months after the original contract.)
+When they pulled back “the curtain” on sales performance, it was clear that this information had not been actively acknowledged.
 As such, the team was not alerted to the pattern of costly fixes down the line.

-Reviewing the usefulness of your metrics at regular intervals, is key.
-Ask these questions:
+Reviewing the usefulness of your metrics at regular intervals is key.